-- 604 We would like to thank Romain Delunel for help during field work and river profile analysis. - 605 We appreciated discussions with our project partners Maarten Bakker, Stéphanie Girardclos, - 606 Stuart Lane, Jean-Luc Loizeau, Peter Molnar and Tiago Adriao Silva.
-We thank J.D.
-Jansen - and S. Brocklehurst for their careful and comprehensive reviews, which greatly improved this - 608 manuscript. - 609 This research was supported by the Swiss National Science Foundation (grant 147689).
+Acknowledgements.
+We would like to thank Romain Delunel for help during field work and river profile analysis.
+We appreciated discussions with our project partners Maarten Bakker, Stéphanie Girardclos, Stuart Lane, Jean-Luc Loizeau, Peter Molnar and Tiago Adriao Silva.
+We thank the editors, as well as J. D. Jansen and S. Brocklehurst, for their careful and comprehensive reviews, which greatly improved this manuscript.

+This research was supported by the Swiss National Science Foundation (grant 147689).